andrk0p/SimpleCharts/README.md

-# Simple-Chart-for-Analytics
+# SimpleCharts
-Simple Chart for Analytics
+Simple Chart for Analytics in Xamarin Forms